Melapress/wp-security-audit-log/readme.txt

 	* Plugin is now available in Romanian thanks to [Artmotion](http://www.artmotion.eu)

 * **Improvements**
-	* Improved IP Address validation checks - if IP address format is incorrect the plugin reports "incorrect format" and not "unkown" - This will help us improve troubleshooting
+	* Improved IP Address validation checks - if IP address format is incorrect the plugin reports "incorrect format" and not "unknown" - This will help us improve troubleshooting
 	* Alerts pruning options are now added during activation of the plugin, making pruning options more reliable - existing pruning options will be retained

 * **Bug Fixes**